en

 Ihar Kliashchou

-Chief Technology Officer, Regula
+Chief Technology Officer

 Unlike their more intricate counterparts, such as CRLs or lenticular images, barcodes are inexpensive, easy to add to documents, and can be read with a regular smartphone.
 But despite their apparent simplicity, barcodes play a crucial role in document security.

-Types of barcodes used in ID documents
+What types of barcodes are used in ID documents?

 Let’s have a closer look at each of them.